bytebase/bytebase.com/content/docs/change-database/batch-change.md

 ### GitOps

-You can further adopt GitOps to batch change tenant databases.
-Head over to [Batch Change Tenant Databases ](/docs/vcs-integration/tenant-gitops) for more details.
+You can further adopt GitOps to batch change databases.
+Head over to [Use YAML manifest ](/docs/vcs-integration/manifest) for more details.

 ## Deployment config

 <PricingPlanBlock feature_name='BATCH_CHANGE' />

 It is often desired to apply schema changes to databases across all tenants since these databases are homogeneous, but in a staged rollout fashion (aka. canary deployment) to minimize the risk of breaking all deployments.